EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: Conclusion

 \section{Conclusion}

-We presented EchoVLA, a memory-aware vision–language–action framework for long-horizon mobile manipulation.
-EchoVLA combines a scene memory that preserves 3D spatial structure with an episodic memory that captures recent task context, enabling a memory-augmented diffusion policy to handle non-Markov decision-making and generalize across diverse tasks.
-We also introduce MoMani, a new benchmark covering both procedurally generated simulation tasks and real-robot evaluations.
-Extensive experiments demonstrate consistent improvements over strong baselines.
+We present EchoVLA, a memory-aware vision–language–action framework for mobile manipulation.
+By integrating a 3D Scene Memory with an Episodic Memory, EchoVLA effectively handles non-Markovian decision-making and mitigates perceptual noise.
+To validate our approach, we introduce MoMani, a benchmark spanning procedurally generated simulation tasks and real-robot evaluations.
+Extensive experiments demonstrate that EchoVLA consistently outperforms strong baselines across diverse scenarios.

-\textbf{Limitations} EchoVLA depends on depth observations to build its scene memory, and may be sensitive to noisy or incomplete depth inputs, which could lead to degraded performance in cluttered or low-visibility environments.